Mediterranean Bowl with Lamb Meatballs

 Que syrah syrah!
 Syrah is bold enough, and often has a bit of peppery spice that would be perfect with this bowl.

-Yes, meatballs freeze perfectly.
-Just blot any oil with a paper towel and then freeze them in a freezer bag with all the air removed.
+Store leftover meatballs in an air-tight container in the refrigerator for a few days, and turn leftovers into a meatball wrap for lunch!
+You can also freeze meatballs – blot any oil with a paper towel and freeze in a freezer bag with all the air removed.
 Reheat in the oven or in a steamer.

 Ingredients